danbev/learning-ai/notes/position-embeddings/ggml-rope.md

     const struct ggml_tensor * src2 = dst->src[2];
 ```

-Now `src0` is the tensor that is goint to be rotated and it will have a shape of
+Now `src0` is the tensor that is going to be rotated and it will have a shape of
 `{128, 32, sequence_length, 1}`.
 And `src1` is the tensor that contains the
 positions and it be a vector of the same size of the sequence length.

-And in this case we did not specify a `c` argument so `src2` is null.
+And in this case we did not specify a `c` argument (`freq_factors`) so `src2` is
+null.

-Next the parameters, that is the tensor operation parameters not the computation
+Next the parameters, that is the tensor `operation` parameters not the
-params:
+computation params:
 ```console
 (gdb) p dst.op_params
 $16 = {0, 128, 0, 0, 4096, 1176256512, 1065353216, 0, 1065353216, 1107296256, 0, 0, 0, 0, 0, 0}